amandasharief/lightning/src/Orm/README.md

 - propertyName: the name of the property where the data will be set
 - foreignKey: the name of the foreign key in the other table
 - dependent: When set to true associated records will also be deleted
-- fields: An array of fields to select, if not provided it will use the Data Mapper default
+- fields: An array of fields to select, if not provided it will use the Data Mapper default TODO: no longer relevant
 - conditions: An array of additional criteria to use. e.g. `['tenant_id' => TENANT_ID]`

 ## Has Many (one-to-many)